cherusk/lindwurm/README.md

 The Lindwurm is meant as an **Ad-Hoc** actioned means to analyze, explore, trace and monitor Distributed Systems and their intrinsic complexity.

+It's meant to ease or quicken trouble shooting for system experts responsible for mid- to large scale Distributed Systems.
+Further, it should give insights and a good overview or technicial understanding to responsibles of environments.

 ## Example usage

 To check if a certain group of nodes does have cohesion trait on transport level, you would do: